Individual Supplemental Insurance Plans: Hospital Indemnity, Recovery Care, Critical Illness

 There are limitations on preexisting conditions.
 They are covered only after the policy has been in force for 180 days.

 May Recovery Care plan be used with other coverage?

 Recovery care may be used with any other coverage, including Medicare.

 - Medicare Part A covers the first 20 days of recovery and only covers skilled care.
 Moreover, it requires a 3-day hospital stay before you may use it.

-- Long Term Care plans are normally quite expensive.
-You may make the Long Term Care plan more affordable by taking a longer elimination period, and use Recovery Care coverage during this time.
+- Long-Term Care plans usually are quite expensive.
+You may make the Long-Term Care plan more affordable by taking a more extended elimination period and use Recovery Care coverage during this time.

 Critical Illness Supplemental Insurance Plans

 Critical Illness insurance plans provide benefits for one or several conditions, which are covered under the insurance policy.
-Typical conditions include cancer-related conditions, heart-related conditions, organ transplant, etc. The policy may cover either a single kind of condition (like cancer), or multiple conditions.
+Typical conditions include cancer-related conditions, heart-related conditions, organ transplant, etc. The policy may comprise either a single kind of condition (like cancer) or multiple conditions.

 Most insurers will not sell you a policy if you are over the age of 65, but there are exceptions.

 The benefits are typically paid as a lump sum and can be spent any way you would like.
 The typical cash payment ranges from $10,000 to $30,000.
 Some policies include additional inflation protection every year.